 We weren’t offered any counselling and had no communication from the hospital beyond a letter to my solicitor friend saying they accepted no responsibility for Joshua’s death.
 This fuelled our anger and spurred us to take a legal route.
 They’ve since admitted some liability for our loss.

 Given we knew we’d had a perfectly healthy son, and were both desperate to be parents, we started trying again in April 2014 and by June we were pregnant again.
 We were thrilled and not unduly worried about the pregnancy.
-For us, we knew, the delivery would be the greatest source of anxiety and fear.
+We knew the delivery would be the greatest source of anxiety and fear.

 I feel emotional just thinking about everything he did for us, his kindness and total understanding of what we’d suffered and how we felt.